-Roman looked at Isobel, which caused him to get whacked by a heavy wooden sword.
+Roman looked at Isobel, which resulted in him getting whacked by a heavy wooden sword.
 He barely seemed to notice.
 “Strange how?”

 “I’m not sure.
 Jumpy.
 He wouldn’t tell me what was wrong, which is unlike him.”

 “Maybe it’s the upcoming trip.
 Want me to look for him, see if I can help?”

 “No!”
 Ofelia cried, tackling Roman in a hug.
 He laughed and rose to his knees, Ofelia clinging to his neck even when her feet dangled off the ground.